-WAR IN THE WEST: THE RIVER WAR
+WAR IN THE WEST: THE RIVER WAR #1

 CONTROL OF THE WESTERN RIVERS

-Halleck did not like Grant.
+Halleck did not like or trust Grant.
 His animosity went back to their service days in California.
 There, Halleck knew Grant as a man who could not hold his liquor; a man who was forced to resign his army commission or face a court martial for being intoxicated while on duty.

-But the Grant of 1861 was a sober man and a determined one, too.
-He sent some of his men east to occupy the fort at Paducah on the Ohio River.
-He also enlisted the support of naval Captain Foote for a joint naval/army operation against the two forts.
-He and Foote proposed the attack again on January 28th.
-Halleck knew the strategic importance of these two forts. and, Grand and Foote’s proposal came at the same time Lincoln was putting pressure on Halleck to begin some sort of offensive operation in the West.
-This time, Halleck authorized the project.
+He had sent some of his men east to occupy the fort at Paducah on the Ohio River in August of 1861.
+He also enlisted the support of naval Captain Foote for a joint naval/army operation against the two forts mentioned earlier.
+Halleck knew the strategic importance of these two forts. and, Grant and Foote’s proposal came at the same time Lincoln was putting pressure on Halleck to begin some sort of offensive operation in the West.
+So, the second time Grant & Foote offered their proposal, Halleck authorized the project.

 The Union’s Brown River Navy defeated it’s Confederate opponent in every engagement.